CSbyGB/pentips/cloud/gcp.md

 ## Understand GCP

-- Here is a fun way to grap the core concepts of GCP.
+- Here is a fun way to grap the core concepts of GCP (thanks Ygor Cappai for putting all the images in on PDF).
 {% embed url="https://github.com/CSbyGB/pentips/blob/main/.res/GCP-cloudgirldev.pdf" %} The Cloud Girl - Google Cloud Platform {% endembed %}
 - You can get CloudGirl full book [here](https://thecloudgirl.dev/index.html):